ShikoteiCoding/DeepDoc/README.md

 - Fix psycopg return type to fit in the models.
 Systematic mapping values to values ?

 # Roadmap
+## Enhancements
+- Use standarsized json-schema for models

 ## Comming Features
 - Generate up to date doc (1 level deep)
 - Add tag / version of doc